Skip to content

 By letting myself try new things in all that open space, I discovered that chasing curiosity is the primary source of my reward as a writer.
 Now that I know, I can choose and arrange my projects so I’m always working on at least one thing that stokes my curiosity.
 With that safety in place, I can do less energizing writing alongside it and not fry my brain to ash.

-Curiosity might be a big motivator too.
-Or you might get more reward from mastering a format, from pursuing a specific genre, or from money.
-Whatever it is that you genuinely find rewarding as a writer, chase it with at least some of your heart most of the time.
+Curiosity might be a big motivator for you, too.
+Or you might get more reward from mastering a format, from pursuing a specific genre, or from making a pile of money.
+Whatever it is that you genuinely find rewarding as a writer, chase it with at least some of your heart most of the time!!!
 It doesn’t have to be your only goal, but it needs to be a consistent part of your writing life.
 Give yourself that freedom.

 Burnout is a lack of joy, a lack of rest, and a lack of freedom.